 The average commercial car park experiences 20-35% underutilisation every workday, even when there’s unmet demand for parking.
 However, without either smart data or extensive manual checks, it’s hard for businesses and organisations to know exactly when and why these inefficiencies are occurring, or to form solutions.

-Parkable for Business both collects smart data and provides tools for increasing occupancy.
+Parkable's parking management software both collects smart data and provides tools for increasing occupancy.
 Once equipped with smart data and aware of inefficiencies, you can proactively improve the utilisation of your car parks.

 If you have more parking bays than you need, or only need them part-time, another way to generate extra revenue is by renting them to the public, just like La Marzocco and Gina’s Italian Kitchen.
 Find out more about listing your own space here.

 Smart parking data can also empower companies to improve and deploy their transport targets.
 Once equipped with smart data, companies can design policies that enhance the staff parking experience, and intelligently implement other transport goals, such as reducing your carbon footprint and increasing carpooling among staff.

 “Our aim is to be carbon neutral by 2030 and reduce single driving into work.
 Parkable allows us to keep statistics of usage at the car park.”